Each of these sites have their own approach, but in essence, all of these companies allow you to do more or less the

 How it works: Pay only for verified time spent working for you – Upwork’s Work Diary software allows you to see each of team members activity levels (keyboard and mouse activity), and feedback, as well as web cams and screenshots of their computer to make workers more accountable.

 Payments: based on hours worked, or completed jobs.

-Fees: The oDesk fee is 10% of the employer’s payment to oDesk which equates to 11.11% on top of the amount paid to the contractor.
+Fees: The fee is 10% of the employer’s payment to Upwork which equates to 11.11% on top of the amount paid to the contractor.

-Our experience: oDesk is great when you have a task where you’d prefer to pay by the hour.
-Also, note that in 2013, oDesk merged with Elance although both websites retained their separate identities.
+Our experience: Upwork is great when you have a task where you’d prefer to pay by the hour.
+Also, note that Upwork is formerly oDesk, which merged with Elance in 2013.

 How it works: Pay for completed work.